Software Developer Skill Assessment: How to Hire the Best Software Engineer for Your Organization

 • HTML/CSS

-Beyond language competency, look for framework proficiency since a well-organized framework improves an application's quality, reliability, and robustness.
+Beyond language competency, look for framework proficiency — a well-organized framework improves an application's quality and reliability.

 Algorithms and System Organization

-An algorithm is a set of instructions that tells the software how to perform a calculation to solve a collection of problems.
-The system organization is created by the various data structures used.
+An algorithm is a set of instructions that tells the software how to calculate to solve problems.
+The comprehensive system organization is created by the various data structures used.

 • Database and computer architecture